-Students will complete lab workshops on craniometrics, dental analyses, sex, age, ancestry, and stature estimations, and MNI estimation.
+Students will complete lab workshops on craniometrics, osteometrics, dental analyses, sex, age, ancestry, and stature estimations, and MNI estimation.
 During class time, the instructor will demonstrate proper techniques.
 Students will complete a series of measurement and/or non-metric assessment stations in the osteology lab outside of class time.
-The majority of stations will be devoted to the above-mentioned osteological analyses; however, certain stations will cover musculature and observation of bony muscle attachment sites so that students develop a soft tissue context for human bones.
 Workshop due dates are listed in the schedule below.
 Please note that while students may work together, each student must complete each station's activities and submit their own answer sheet for each workshop.